Donald DiFrancesco: Controversies

-The time DiFrancesco spent before, as acting Governor and since has been plagued with many controversies that were reported in various news publications.

-The New York Times reported that he was faulted on ethics in 1998 when he was township attorney for Scotch Plains.

-The New York Times also reported that in 1996, a prominent builder in New Jersey aided DiFrancesco by providing him with $225,000, to pay off an outstanding legal judgment.
+DiFrancesco’s public service and subsequent career have been the subject of media scrutiny regarding his business and legal dealings.
+The New York Times reported that while serving as the township attorney for Scotch Plains, DiFrancesco was faulted for an ethics violation concerning a conflict of interest between his public role and private legal practice.
+The newspaper also reported that in 1996, a prominent New Jersey developer aided DiFrancesco by providing him with $225,000 to pay off an outstanding legal judgment.

-In 2001, while serving as Acting Governor, DiFrancesco's nominee for New Jersey Treasurer withdrew from consideration after reports emerged that she was fired from Citibank after being confronted with evidence that she had used her expense account to pay for thousands of dollars' worth of personal trips while having an extramarital affair with a co-worker in California.
+In 2001, while serving as Acting Governor, DiFrancesco's nominee for New Jersey Treasurer, Isabel Miranda, withdrew from consideration after reports emerged that she was fired from Citibank after using her expense account to pay for thousands of dollars' worth of personal trips while having an extramarital affair with a co-worker in California.

 DiFrancesco was sued for sexual harassment by an employee of his law firm in 2007.
 The lawsuit was settled in 2008.

-In 2011, DiFrancesco settled with the New Jersey Election Law Enforcement Commission, a fine of $5800 for $4650 after returning the excess amounts of two illegal campaign contributions.
+In 2011, DiFrancesco paid a $4,650 fine to the New Jersey Election Law Enforcement Commission to settle a campaign finance violation investigation and returned almost $10,000 in excess contributions..

 In 2017, DiFrancesco resigned from his position as Chair of University Hospital in Newark after it was revealed that he had hired a female friend for a no-show job.

 Current activities

 DiFrancesco presently serves on the Commerce Bancorp board of directors and is a partner in a law firm.
 He resides with his wife and children in Warren Township, New Jersey.

-In August 2011, there was a feud between New Jersey Governor Christie and New York City mayor Michael Bloomberg over whether DiFrancesco would be invited to the tenth anniversary of the September 11th attacks ceremony in Lower Manhattan, since DiFrancesco was governor during the attacks.
+In August 2011, there was a feud between New Jersey Governor Christie and New York City Mayor Michael Bloomberg over whether DiFrancesco would be invited to the tenth anniversary of the September 11th attacks ceremony in Lower Manhattan, since DiFrancesco was governor during the attacks.